pangolingo/svelte-playground/feature-list.md

 - api route for /pokemon/favorites
 - static generated about page with some JS to update the auth state
 - tailwind styles
+- svg icon in header
+- an image with vite imagetools on the homepage